30 Best Hikes in Norway – The Spectacular Norway Hiking Trails + Map

 #Best hikes in Flam Norway

-With the numerous things to do in Flam, hiking the trails and admiring the fjord views is at the top of the activities.
+With the numerous things to do in Flam, hiking the trails and admiring the fjord views are at the top of the activities.
 Hiking in Norway’s fjords offers a special experience to anyone visiting the country.

-The Aurlandsdalen Valley
+4. The Aurlandsdalen Valley

 The historic Aurlandsdalen Valley is a well-known and popular hiking trail in Norway often referred to as Norway’s Grand Canyon.
 It used to be one of the main routes between the eastern and western parts of Norway.
 Now, it offers a great Scandinavian hiking experience, where you can discover rich plant and animal life, cultural treasures, history, and geological features.

-You can hike through the valley in one go, break it down and wild camp or stay in the lodges on the way.
+You can hike through the valley in one go, break it down and wild camp, or stay in the lodges on the way.

 Total distance: 58 km